 There is a list of disinfectant approved by the EPA you can check here.

 Try avoiding any unnecessary travel since it does increase the risk of exposure, but if you really must travel then follow the same guidelines.

 Be extra careful while cooking as well.

 Please, I beg you, DO NOT get medical masks if you don’t need them.
-If you are not sick and you are not taking care of someone sick, you have no business wearing one.
+If you are not sick and you are not taking care of someone sick, and unless your authority doesn’t require you to wear one, you have no business wearing one.